 9. Michael Jordan and Reggie Miller

 Michael Jordan and Reggie Miller were two of the best shooting guards of their time.
 While the two stars engaged in an epic showdown in the 1998 playoffs, Jordan and Miller involved themselves in a physical scuffle in the 1992-1993 season.
 During the game, Miller cleaned up the missed lay-up by teammate Pooh Richardson.
 After successfully making the put-back in transition, Miller made the shove on Jordan.
-The eventual six-time NBA champion would chase Miller down the court and engage in a nose to nose confrontation and throw fists in one of the wildest NBA fights ever.
+The eventual six-time NBA champion would chase Miller down the court, engaging in a nose-to-nose confrontation and throwing fists in one of the wildest NBA fights ever.

-After the game, Jordan faced a one game suspension with a $10,000 fine.
-On the other hand, the league spared Miller of suspension but was fined $6,000.
+After the game, Jordan faced a one-game suspension with a $10,000 fine.
+On the other hand, the league spared Miller from suspension but was fined $6,000.

 8. Draymond Green and Jordan Poole